Experimental Psychology (7118.4)

 The final mark is determined by adding all assessment marks together taking into account their weights – each individual assessment item does not need to be passed in order to pass the unit.
 Late penalties will be applied to the assessment items for those students without an approved extension.

 Students are expected to attend, or access online, all lectures.
 Students can choose to attend face to face tutorials or participate in the equivalent online learning environment.
-Before the start of the unit, student need to watch the online introductory video that will be available on Canvas at the start of the semester.
+Before the start of the unit, students need to watch the online introductory video that will be available on Canvas at the start of the semester.

 Required IT skills